Campus News Tech

 Many students prefer the library as a common study place because of its availability of computers, printers and its quiet environment.

-Currently, what’s left in the computer lab are the same computers, relocated to the remaining half of the lab, a reduced Bring Your Own Device section, now down by three-fourths, three printer stations and study rooms.
+Currently, what’s left in the computer lab are the same computers, relocated to the remaining half of the lab, an expanded Bring Your Own Device section, three printer stations and study rooms.

 Many students rely on the campus’ computers to study, and by noon, all the computers in the computer lab are typically occupied.